Do you wish to adopt a Cockerdale (Patterdale x Cocker Spaniel) dog breed? If yes, this article is for you.

 If you consider introducing one of them to your home, you might be interested in this breed.

-What could be better than a mix of cute and fluffy, bold and loyal?
+What could be better than a mix of cute, fluffy, bold, and loyal?

 If you are interested in finding out more about the Cocker Spaniel cross Patterdale Terrier breed, this guide is just what you need.
 Keep reading!